 Day 4

-PRO TIP: Line the surface under the cooling rack with parchment paper for easy cleaning.
+- Place candied chestnuts on a cooling rack with parchment paper placed underneath for easy cleaning.

 Extra Tips & Tricks